ucsb-cs148-s21/1pm-t8-bike/docs/DESIGN.md

 ## User Experience

 ### Forum Page:
-* Create Post: Form to create post.
+* Create Post: If the user is logged in, they can click on the "create post" button and see a form to create a post.
-* Can close a post
+* The user can close a post if the issue they posted about got resolved.

 ![image](https://user-images.githubusercontent.com/60118889/119940578-428ab500-bf44-11eb-8c86-e6b0ddaeae41.png)